TL;DR

 | Hospital List | Insurers offer different tiers of hospital lists.
 A national list is more comprehensive than a local or restricted one. | Check that high-quality private hospitals and specialists in your area are on the list. |

-This process can feel overwhelming.
-An independent PMI broker acts as your expert guide.
-At WeCovr, we compare policies from across the market, explain the jargon, and find a plan that matches your specific needs and budget, all at no cost to you.
+This process can feel overwhelming. a regulated PMI broker acts as your expert guide.
+A specialist at WeCovr or one of our broker partners compares policies from across our panel, explain the jargon, and find a plan that matches your specific needs and budget, all at no separate broker fee where applicable to you.
 Furthermore, clients who purchase PMI or Life Insurance through us may be eligible for discounts on other types of cover.

 The evidence is clear.
 Undiagnosed hearing loss is not a minor issue; it is a major threat to your professional trajectory, your financial security, and your long-term cognitive health.
 Waiting months for a diagnosis is a risk a modern professional cannot afford to take.